Fagus grandifolia Ehrh.

 - The beech nuts were a favorite food of the passenger pigeon12.

 - Clemson Cooperative Extension

-- Penn State University: American beech
+- Penn State University: Natural history of the American beech

 - USDA-Forest Service Silvics, Vol 2: Fagus grandifolia

 - University of Kentucky College of Agriculture, Food and Environment: American beech